 Chills?
 Body aches?
 These are common flu symptoms.
 Although the best prevention for the flu is a flu shot, count on Cima Medical Centers for fast, effective treatment if you’ve already come down with the flu.
-Primary care practitioners Israel Alvarado, MD, and Robert Webb, PA, set you on the path to recovery.
-The practice has four locations in Las Vegas, Nevada, so there's sure to be a location nearby.
+Primary care practitioner Robert Webb, PA, set you on the path to recovery.
+The practice has three locations in Las Vegas, Nevada, so there's sure to be a location nearby.
 Call the location nearest to you today, or schedule a consultation online.

 Influenza, what's commonly called the flu, is a contagious respiratory illness caused by the flu virus.
 The flu can be mild or severe.
 Flu symptoms typically start with the chills, followed by symptoms like a fever and muscle aches.